- The trajectory of an object undergoing projectile motion consists of a vertical component and a horizontal component

 - Maximum height attained: the height at which the projectile is momentarily at rest

-- Range: the horizontal distance travelled by the projectile
+- Range: the horizontal distance traveled by the projectile

-- Remember: the only force acting on the projectile, after it has been released, is gravity
+- The only force acting on the projectile, after it has been released, is gravity

 - There are three possible scenarios for projectile motion: